 The trouble was, the books all seemed to give me conflicting advice.
 Like most new mums, I was obsessed with working out how to get the baby to sleep.
 I read Gina Ford, the Baby Whisperer, the Baby Sleep Book, The No Cry Sleep Solution and tons of others.
-Unsurprisingly, they left me more confused that ever.
+Unsurprisingly, they left me more confused than ever.
 Should I rock my baby to sleep?
 Leave him to cry?
 Start feeding him solids at 4 months?
 I had no idea.
 I even tried reading novels about becoming a mother to see if that helped and while some of these helped me feel less alone, they weren’t much help on the practical front.

 I bought slings, rocking cribs, special pillows, noise machines, teddies.
 Both of them were colicky babies, screaming solidly from 5pm to 10pm every night.
 I bought infacol, gripe water, convinced the Doctor to prescribe Colief.
 They cried when there were in the buggy so I bought books to hang on it and pretend steering wheels for them to drive.
 Each time I would be convinced I had found to solution, only to have it fail miserably.
 It seems throwing money at baby problems does not solve them.

 When you have no parenting instincts, the internet is a dangerous place.